parneet-guraya/SmartLayer/README.md

 ---

-# SmartLayer Media Player
+### Introduction

-SmartLayer is an intelligent media player application for Android that enhances the video watching experience by allowing users to interact with subtitles in a smart way.
-Extract subtitles on the fly, perform searches on Google or Wikipedia based on subtitles or selected words, and translate them, all from within the app.
+SmartLayer is a media player application for Android that enhances the video watching experience by allowing users to interact with subtitles in a smart way.
+Extract subtitles on the fly, perform searches on Google or Wikipedia articles based on selected words, and translate them, all from within the app.
+No more going back and forth to learn about content.

-## Features

-- **Video Playback**: Enjoy your favorite videos with a smooth playback experience.
-- **Subtitle Extraction**: Easily capture the subtitles displayed at any given moment with just a click.
-- **Selective Search**: Highlight a section of the subtitle or just a word to initiate a search.
-- **Integrated Web View**: Conduct Google and Wikipedia searches and view the results directly within the app, providing a seamless experience.
-- **Translation**: Translate the selected subtitles or words into your preferred language instantly.

-## Screenshots
+### Screenshots

 Below are some key features highlighted with screenshots from the application: